roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Dillon ****** byNonStopFunGuy© "Feel it," he barked, using his other hand to push my wife's hip down hard while he worked to jam his cock farther up inside her cunt, "feel how deep I am in there!"
+"Feel it," he barked, using his other hand to push my wife's hip down hard while he worked to jam his cock farther up inside her cunt, "feel how deep I am in there!"

  My wife's flat soft belly was slick and wet, juicy from her cunt as well as sweat.
 She was warm, too, overheating.
 My palm and fingers stayed firmly against her abdomen, below her belly-button and right above her cunt, pressing gently to feel any motion inside her body.
 Dillon wanted to get his cock deeper in her, so he had Kitty sit more upright, her small frame directly above his erection, and gravity pulled her little body down farther, while he used his legs to swing his hips and shove more meat into her pussy.
 "Ahhh, FUCKKK!" screamed my wife, her eyes clenching shut, feeling more of his dick entering her cunt.
 He had a good seven inches inside her, and he was trying to work more.
 She was pumping up and down, sliding her cunt on his pole, taking as much of his shaft as her little vagina could take.